ABOUT

 HISTORY OF WCR

 Whisper Canyon Ranch has a rich and storied history that reflects resilience and renewal.
-Originally the Rogue Valley Goat Dairy, it lay abandoned until Mallory Sanford, seeking refuge from the Hanford Nuclear Project fallout, discovered it in the 1970s.
-With determination, Mallory and his wife Ellen transformed the neglected land into a vibrant community hub, hosting performance horse camps and creating a haven for nature enthusiasts.
+Originally the Rogue Valley Goat Dairy in the 1950’s, it lay abandoned until Mallory Sanford, discovered it in the 1970s.
+With fierce determination, Mallory and his wife Ellen transformed the neglected land into a horse ranch, hosting performance horse camps, creating a haven for nature enthusiasts and they became a vibrant community hub.

-In the early 1980s, Mallory embarked on building their dream home, showcasing craftsmanship and serendipity with reclaimed Douglas fir beams, a rare koa wood front door, and salvaged materials from Grants Pass.
+In the early 1980s, Mallory embarked on building their dream home, showcasing craftsmanship and ingenuity with reclaimed Douglas fir beams, a Koa wood front door, and salvaged beams from the old Grants Pass sawmill.
+The house was originally built around a giant Doug Fir tree!

-Now, two years later, Brian and Beth continue to cherish Whisper Canyon Ranch as their home, embracing its legacy while eagerly anticipating its future growth.
-Visitors are welcomed to experience the ranch's energy firsthand, where every day brings gratitude and endless possibilities.
+Now, four years later, Brian and Beth continue to cherish Whisper Canyon Ranch as their home, embracing its legacy while eagerly anticipating its future growth.
+Visitors are welcomed to experience the ranch's energy firsthand, where every day is filled with magic and wonder.

 LAND ACKNOWLEDGEMENT